If you suffer from lower back pain, you’re not alone – nearly 80% of adults experience low-back pain at some point in their lives.

 1. Bird Dog (Alternate both sides)

-This is another great exercise to improve core strength and lumbar back muscles.
+This is a great safe exercise to improve core strength and lumbar back strength.

 How to do it: